t0mf/Parking-Lot-Scheduler/README.md

 1. serviceOutFile.csv
     - A basic output of information about each service throughout the month.
-    - Example: "The <service name> service which is on <date>, has <person 1, 2, and 3> assigned to it."
+    - Example: `The <service name> service which is on <date>, has <person 1, 2, and 3> assigned to it.`

 2. personOutFile.csv
     - A basic output of information to detail which two services each person is assigned to and how many days apart the services are.
-    - Example: "<person's name> is assigned for <service1 name> on <date> and <service2 name> on <date> (<number> of days apart)"
+    - Example: `<person's name> is assigned for service1 name> on <service1 date> and <service2 name> on <service2 date> (<number> of days between shifts)`

 3. assignedFile.csv
-    - A file which displays how many times a person has been assigned to a service and total number of people that were assigned for the month.
+    - A file which displays how many times a person has been assigned to a service and the total number of people that were assigned for the month.

 4. calOutFile.csv
     - A file which can be imported into an excel template to create a nice looking schedule.